cbmira01/Blogger/README.md

 ## Web site features
 - Track bloggers and their postings
-- Individual blog postings have a publishable URL
+- Individual blog postings have their own publishable URL
+- Angular client application uses a RESTful API service
 - All CRUDL operations demonstrated
 - Responsive to large, medium and small media
 - Small initial database can be re-seeded